A stair skirtboard is an elegant and practical feature found in most modern homes.

 Skirt boards are mostly installed after the stringers are constructed.

-Treads and rises are most often fixed after the stair skirtboard is fixed in place.
+Treads and risers are most often fixed after the stair skirtboard is fixed in place.

 You need an accurately measured uniform gap between the drywall and the stairs for installing a skirt board.